memgonzales/aniframe-language/browser/README.md

 1. Visit [http://localhost:8000](http://localhost:8000) on your browser.

-### C. Enabling CORS
+## Enabling Cross-Origin Resource Sharing (CORS)

-Cross-origin resource sharing (CORS) is needed for AniFrame to read user-input files, but it is disabled on browsers by default.
-This can be rectified with a browser extension.
+AniFrame uses a modified version of the p5.js widget in order to display graphics and animation sequences.
+However, since the browser-based environment is served over port 8000 while the p5.js widget is served over port 8080, **cross-origin resource sharing (CORS) should be enabled**.
+By default, it is disabled on most browsers, but an easy workaround is to use a CORS-enabling browser extension.

-1. Install a CORS-enabling extension such as [this one for Google Chrome](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf).
+1. Install a CORS-enabling extension such as [this one](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) for Google Chrome.

 1. Activate the extension for the AniFrame webpage.

 ---

-### D. Viewing New Changes
+## For Contributors: Making Changes to AniFrame's Browser-Based Environment

 New changes made to the model or frontend of AniFrame are only reflected upon restarting the browser.